Web ComponentsNew

 Our Web Components offer CSS Custom Properties to allow for fine grained control over their presentation.
 These aren’t offered as an alternative to properties, you should use properties whenever possible, but more as an “escape hatch” for when a component needs to meet an edge case.

 Component custom properties are prefixed with --n- followed by the name of the component and the property in question.
-For example consider this nord-banner component that we want to add a box-shadow to:
+For example consider this Banner component that we want to add a box-shadow to:

 Default banner presentationBanner with box-shadow added